camunda/camunda-docs-manual/content/update/minor/723-to-724/_index.md

 # Connect: Apache HTTP Client migration from 4 to 5

 Camunda 7.24 migrates the Connect HTTP and SOAP HTTP connectors from Apache HttpClient 4.x to 5.x.
-This migration brings performance improvements and security enhancements but introduces some breaking changes.

 ## Changes Overview